ryanozx/tp/docs/UserGuide.md

 | `The person index provided is invalid` | The index you provided does not match with any person in the address book        | Make sure that the employee that you are requesting for is currently displayed in the employee list.
 Then, use the number to the left of the employee's name as the index. |
 | `Invalid command format!`              | No index was provided, or index provided is not a positive number greater than 0 | Make sure that you provide an index when using this command.
 If you require assistance identifying the index, refer to the box directly above.                             |

+#### View all leaves: `find-all-leave`

+Use the `find-all-leave` command to view all leave records currently stored in HRMate.

+1. Type in the following [command](#glossary) in the [command box](#glossary):
+   `find-all-leave`
+2. Press `Enter` to execute the command.
+You should see all the leave records in HRMate.

 ### Edit a leave record

+HRMate offers different commands for editing leave records. [`approve-leave`](#approve-leave-record-by-index-approve-leave) and [`reject-leave`](#reject-leave-record-by-index-reject-leave) would approve and reject leave records respectively while [`edit-leave`](#editing-a-leave-record-edit-leave) would edit the leave record comprehensively.

 #### Approve leave record by index: `approve-leave`

+Use the `approve-leave` command to approve a leave record in HRMate.
+This command will approve the specified leave record.

 1. Get the [index](#glossary) of the leave under the [leave list](#glossary).